7 Exercises to Do Everyday – Introduction

 - Wide stance squats

-- Goblet squats – holding a dumbbell or kettlebell in front of your chest
+- Goblet squats (holding a weight in front of your chest)

 How-To Air Squat: A CrossFit Foundational Movement